jameshughes89/cs102/src/site/asn1.rst

 .. warning::

     When you open the project, IntelliJ may notify you about a missing JDK.
 If this is the case, simply select the download link in the notification.
+If your IntelliJ is saying it does not recognize ``System`` and other stuff, selecting the download link will solve this.

 Part 0 --- Read the Assignment